croqaz/tinb/ReadMe.txt

          Trinkets in a Bottle
 ======================================
  An application by Cristi Constantin
-(C) Copy 2010-1010 All rights reserved
+(C) Copy 2010-2011 All rights reserved

 Built and tested in Python 2.6 / 2.7 on
 Windows XP / Ubuntu.

-Used libraries :
+External libraries :
  - Bottle
  - Mechanize
  - GData
  - Reportlab
  - PIL

+Also used:
+ - jQuery UI
+ - jQuery Tools
+ - Data Tables